Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Learning MEP Heuristics with GNN

 The generation process works as follows: given a \mep\ problem, the planner performs a depth-limited \emph{Depth-First Search} (\textbf{DFS}) to explore the reachable state space up to a specified depth $d$ (left part of Figure~\ref{fig:dfs_generation}).
 During this traversal, all reachable goal states are identified. \deep then backtracks from each goal, assigning to each epistemic state the distance to the closest goal---yielding a dataset that approximates the perfect heuristics.
 States from which no goal is reachable within depth $d$ are labeled with a special value.

-Although conceptually simple, this process faces a combinatorial explosion: even with just 10 actions and a depth of 25 (typical values in standard \mep\ benchmarks), the search space can reach $10^{25}$ nodes---making exhaustive exploration infeasible.
-To address this, we draw on ideas from \emph{local search}~\citep{Gerevini_2003}, sampling different subregions of the space to try and maximize coverage.
-Our \textbf{DFS} includes a branch discard probability (adaptive to depth and node count), randomized action ordering to avoid prefix bias, a cap on the number of explored nodes, and duplicate e-state checks.
-These mechanisms allow us to explore the search space in a sufficiently diverse yet tractable manner, enabling the construction of informative datasets within minutes per instance.
+Although conceptually simple, this process suffers from combinatorial explosion: with only 10 actions and depth 25---an overestimate of typical plan length in standard \mep\ benchmarks---the search space can reach $10^{25}$ nodes, making exhaustive exploration infeasible.
+To mitigate this, we draw on ideas from \emph{local search}~\citep{Gerevini_2003}, sampling subregions to maximize coverage.
+Our \textbf{DFS} incorporates probabilistic branch pruning (adaptive to depth and node count), randomized action ordering to avoid prefix bias, a node expansion cap, and duplicate e-state checks.
+These mechanisms enable diverse yet tractable exploration, allowing informative datasets to be built within minutes per instance.

 While data generation and training are handled offline in this work, the structure of our learning pipeline naturally supports an online setup.
 By slightly extending the search process, the planner could incrementally collect training pairs and update the GNN once a sufficient number of samples is accumulated.
-Thanks to \deep's multithreading support---originally introduced to emulate the portfolio behavior of \HEFP~\citep{DBLP:conf/prima/FabianoPSP24}---this online learning loop could run in parallel, allowing the planner to adapt and improve over time, similar to the cognitive architecture presented in~\citet{10.1145/3715709}.
+Thanks to \deep's multithreading support---introduced to emulate the portfolio behavior of \HEFP~\citep{DBLP:conf/prima/FabianoPSP24}---this online learning loop could run in parallel, allowing the planner to adapt and improve over time, similar to the cognitive architecture presented in~\citet{10.1145/3715709}.
 We leave the exploration of this online learning paradigm to future work.